-Golfers and visitors will soon be able to have a massage or join a pilates class as part of a new wellbeing centre.
+Golfers and visitors are now able to have a massage or join a pilates class as part of a new wellbeing centre which opened on 2 April 2019.

-The wellbeing centre, which is being run by Hever Health Ltd, will be available for golf members, visitors and members of the public.
+The wellbeing centre, which is being run by Hever Health Ltd, is available for golf members, visitors and members of the public.

 Osteopathy and massage have been available at the golf club since 2017 but the new wellbeing centre has seen building works and refurbishment in order to expand the treatments on offer to a wider range of people.

-Club General Manager Jon Wittenberg said: “We are currently building a high quality bespoke 5 room treatment centre and studio in which to provide Hever Castle Wellbeing with a smart new home.
+Club General Manager Jon Wittenberg said: “We have built a high quality bespoke 5 room treatment centre and studio in which to provide Hever Castle Wellbeing with a smart new home.
 Working closely with our new partner, Hever Health Ltd, we aim to deliver inspiring and life enriching wellbeing services to our existing members and our local community.”

 Osteopath Paul Moody said: “Gemma, Chris, Sophie and I are excited at the prospect of working in the high spec clinic being created at Hever Castle Golf Club.
 We look forward to offering members and visitors the chance to improve their health and wellbeing through therapy, classes and good food.